oknk/seaquence/guide.md

 You made it through the Seaquence Guide!
 We hope you enjoy many hours making and sharing your own music and sounds, as well as exploring what other people create.

-This guide will be updated with new features as they become available.
+This guide is updated with new features as they become available.